icecube/icetray-public/icetray/resources/docs/modules.rst

 ------------------------------

 Python objects like lists have identity.
-That is, if I create a dictionary that two python identifiers point to, and change the dictionary via one identifier, the other will see the change:
+That is, if I create a dictionary that two python identifers point to, and change the dictionary via one identifier, the other will see the change:

 .. code-block:: pycon